rasmusab/officialcocktails/officialcocktails.com/content/cocktails/alexander.md

 ![](/cocktail-images/alexander.jpeg)

-## Directions for how to make a Alexander
+## Directions for how to make the Alexander

 1. Fill a cocktail shaker with ice cubes.
 2. Pour 30 ml of cognac into the shaker.